misto/website/gitpod/docs/self-hosted/latest/reference-architecture/_chunks/networking.md

 ]
 ```

-With route 53 created, you can now proceed to installing cert-manager.
-Even if you are
+With route 53 created, you can now proceed to install cert-manager.
+Cert-manager is needed for Gitpod's internal networking even if you are managing DNS yourself.

 </div>
 </CloudPlatformToggle>